WatchItDev/watchit-app/TROUBLESHOOTING.md

 * Run the app again

 ### Issue: `hangs connecting` [#33](https://github.com/ZorrillosDev/watchit-desktop/issues/33)
-This happens when orbit cannot find peers that share the metadata with it.
-The metadata replication is constantly updating adding new content, so the versions of each metadata are out of date and the workers simply stop sharing it.
-The public key is pointing to different versions in each change, so the way to solve it is:
+This happens when orbitdb cannot find peers that share metadata with it.
+The metadata replication is updated to add new content, so it is likely that you are accessing an outdated version of the metadata.
+The public key points to different versions on each change, so it is likely that workers simply stop sharing it.

 How solve it?
 * Please logout and try login again with the key.